!Let's Talk! Button

 The first course of action in pups with pica is having Fido examined by a vet.
 It’s important to determine if your pooch has nutritional issues or health problems.
 Thyroid issues, diabetes, and malnutrition are a few possibilities.
 Your vet may recommend changing Fido’s diet, or putting him on medication and/or supplements.

 Do you have questions about your dog’s health or care?
+Are you concerned about pica or other behavioral issues?
+We offer Veterinary Behavior Counseling to help address these challenges.
 Contact us, your animal clinic in Peterborough, ON, today.